 |Row count||The number of rows loaded into the staging table|

 - Green if equal to Baseline

 - Red if blank (not loaded)

 Now load the staging table of the View CardStatus by selecting it in the list:

 - Ensure there is a check in Include Descendants.
-As you remember, in Studio it is possible to uses Views from other Views.
-By checking Include Descendant, you instruct the Director runtime to resolve these dependencies in a recursive manner.
+As you remember, in Studio it is possible to use Views from other Views.
+By checking Include Descendant, you instruct the Portal Operations and runtime to resolve these dependencies in a recursive manner.
 So if any views are using the View CardStatus, they get loaded too.
 Now, no other views are actually using the View CardStatus, but it is a good idea to leave this check mark be

-- Click the Load button and afterwards the Ok button in te confirmation dialog to submit a job to load the view
+- Click the Load button and afterwards the Ok button in the confirmation dialog to submit a job to load the view

 - Check the job in the job list

 - When finished, refresh the View list to update the CardStatus row